The Liberation Tigers of Tamil Eelam’s (LTTE) Intelligence Wing, Tiger Organization Security Intelligence Service (TOSIS)

 (i) Collections Department on Sri Lanka Army: (Iranuva Thakaval Sekarippu Pirivu) Headed by Kowthaman.

-This body exclusively gathered intelligence on SL Army bases, artillery units, armoured core, heavy weapons, infantry vehicles and high ranking officers and their families.
+This body exclusively gathered intelligence on Sri Lankan Army bases, artillery units, armoured core, heavy weapons, infantry vehicles and high ranking officers and their families.
 They studied in detail the entire Army’s Order of Battle (ORBAT) structure, knowing each division and divisional commanders, each brigade and brigade commanders and each regiment and regimental commanders up to the company, platoon and section level officers and then locating where they had been deployed in real time.

 This detailed intelligence gathering helped them to know the exact strength of each army base located anywhere in the country.
 For instance, LTTE had been gathering intelligence on a northern army complex called “Pooneryn Military Complex” for almost two years before they successfully raided the complex in November 1993.
 They monitored army communication transmissions and sent their LRRP team to infiltrate and gather real-time intelligence.
 Then they made an exact model of the complex and knew the exact strength of the army, each officer’s name and the location of the artilleries and the armoured vehicles.
-A model was even made of the driving compartment of the Czech-made T55 main battle tank that SL Army had in that base; two of them were eventually seized.
+A model was even made of the driving compartment of the Czech-made T55 main battle tank that Sri Lankan Army had in that base; two of them were eventually seized.

 (ii) Collections Department on Sri Lanka Navy: (Kadatpadai Thakaval Sekarippu Pirivu)